 The important point is that the screw along this line will emerge from the thin jaw at a point which is convenient for the T-nut.
 So, position the T-nut on the thin jaw, draw the line perpendicular to the thin jaw to the face of the thick jaw, then across the thick jaw.

 Holding the jig to drill this hole requires a little innovation.
-I opened the jaw of my drill press vise until the jig fit with the thin face flat on the base of the vise.
+I opened the jaw of my drill press vice until the jig fit with the thin face flat on the base of the vice.

-The jig is not firmly held in the vise - it is just positioned.
+The jig is not firmly held in the vice - it is just positioned.
 You will have to hold the jig on the ends during the drilling.
-If you are not comfortable doing this, use another clap lengthwise to position the jig lengthwise in the vise.
-The drill will engage the wood first on the high side and try to push the jig to the right out of the vise.
+If you are not comfortable doing this, use another clap lengthwise to position the jig lengthwise in the vice.
+The drill will engage the wood first on the high side and try to push the jig to the right out of the vice.
 Run your drill at the lowest speed and lower the drill bit slowly to manage this problem.